Signals fundamentals

 Data sources

-Whether to compute attributes in real-time from the event stream or in batch from the warehouse is an important decision.
+Whether to compute attributes in real-time from the event stream or to sync pre-calculated values from your warehouse is an important decision.
 Broadly, you might use:

-- Stream for real-time use cases, such as tracking the latest product a user viewed, or the number of page views in a session
+- Stream for real-time use cases, such as tracking the latest product a user viewed, or the number of page views in a session.
+You can optionally enable backfill to enrich stream attributes with historical data from your warehouse, such as a user's purchase history.

 This table summarizes the options for different types of processing: